OgetoOndicho/DATA-SCIENCE-104/README.md

 ## Evaluating the  Model Diagnostics
 - The Model was then evaluated based off Linear Regresssion Assumptions to determine its effectiveness at Predictions.

-#  Findings & Interpretation
+##  Findings & Interpretation
  1. Example findings (placeholders for your actual numbers):

- 2.The "Smoker Tax": All else being equal, being a smoker increases annual medical costs by $X,XXX (p < 0.001).
+ 2. The "Smoker Tax": All else being equal, being a smoker increases annual medical costs by $X,XXX (p < 0.001).

- 3.The Age Premium: Every additional year of age increases costs by $XXX, holding BMI and exercise constant.
+ 3. The Age Premium: Every additional year of age increases costs by $XXX, holding BMI and exercise constant.

 ## Recommendations (Derived from the Co-efficients)
-For Underwriting: Flag smokers immediately; the model justifies a specific premium surcharge of $X,XXX.
+- For Underwriting: Flag smokers immediately; the model justifies a specific premium surcharge of $X,XXX.

-For Policy Makers: Since BMI has a low coefficient relative to smoking, prioritize smoking-cessation subsidies over general weight-loss programs for immediate financial ROI.
+- For Policy Makers: Since BMI has a low coefficient relative to smoking, prioritize smoking-cessation subsidies over general weight-loss programs for immediate financial ROI.

-For Forecasting: Use the RMSE range to build a "Cost Confidence Interval" for budget planning for the next fiscal year.
+- For Forecasting: Use the RMSE range to build a "Cost Confidence Interval" for budget planning for the next fiscal year.

-9. Limitations & Next Steps
+## Limitations & Next Steps
 Limitations: Linear Regression struggles with complex non-linear interactions (e.g., age might affect smokers differently than non-smokers).

 Next Steps: Build a Regularized version (Ridge/Lasso) to reduce overfitting if we have many dummy variables, or try a Polynomial Regression to capture subtle non-linearity while maintaining interpretability.